Welsh rugby legend Gareth Thomas reveals he has HIV

 He said he hoped to empower many people who are in the same situation as him.
 "I think what I want to learn more than anything, is that I got HIV and it's okay," he says.

 Thomas' announcement has drawn widespread praise from beyond the sports world.
+Prince William wrote on his official Twitter account: "Courageous as ever - legend on the pitch and off it.
+You have our support Gareth."

 Jeremy Corbyn, the leader of the opposition Labour Party, tweeted: "Gareth Thomas has again shown enormous strength in declaring himself HIV positive.
 A role model challenging stigma and prejudice.
 His example offers hope and resolve to others."

 The Terrence Higgins Trust, a leading British HIV charity, added: "He wants everyone to know that HIV shouldn't stop you doing anything you want to.
 We're proud to call him a friend."